latmarat/blog/about/index.md

 # About this blog

 The intent of this blog is to share some of my thoughts, codes, or computational frameworks, which were developed as by-products of my research activities.
 Please read Disclaimer below before continuing to the blog.

-# Hire me

-I am currently available for hire for

-- a full-time position in industry (or academia) in the areas of materials science, mechanics of materials, general data sciences, or at the intersection of the three,
-- consultancy or part-time work on a short-term project in the areas of my expertise.

-Please feel free to contact me by [email](mailto:marat.latypov@georgiatech-metz.fr) or on [LinkedIn](https://www.linkedin.com/in/latmarat) if my profile has interested you.

 # Disclaimer